vanityURLs/vanityURLs/README.md

 As long as you secure your Github and Cloudflare accounts with robust authentication, there is not much that can go wrong with such simple solution.
 It use the products as designed, there is no hack involved.

-Refer to [how does it work?](doc/how.md) for more information.
+Refer to [how does it work](doc/how.md) for more information.

 ## Installation

 1. Register a _tiny_ internet domain name with your [preferred vendor](https://www.cloudflare.com/en-ca/products/registrar/)
 2. Add the domain to [Cloudflare DNS](https://dash.cloudflare.com/)
-3. Fork the repository as a public or as a __private__ GitHub repository
+3. Fork the repository
 4. Create a project underneath Cloudflare Workers & Pages
     *  [Connect the repository](https://developers.cloudflare.com/pages/get-started/guide/#connect-your-git-provider-to-pages)
     * Configure your deployment and build setup: